-Through public education, litigation and policy advocacy, MFY’s Workplace Justice Project provides legal services for hundreds of low-wage workers who would be unable to access justice without our help.
-In collaboration with workers’ centers and community-based organizations citywide, the Project trains workers and advocates on workers’ rights, focusing especially on the problems faced by immigrant workers, contingent workers, older workers, and former prisoners re-entering the labor market.
+Through individual and impact litigation and policy advocacy, MFY’s Workplace Justice Project provides legal services for hundreds of low-wage workers who would be unable to access justice without our help.
+In collaboration with elected officials, workers’ centers and community-based organizations citywide, the Project advocates for workers’ rights, focusing especially on the problems faced by low-wage workers and people with criminal records re-entering the labor market.

-The Workplace Justice Project provides advice, counsel and direct representation to hundreds of workers each year facing unpaid wage claims, employment discrimination, health and safety violations, denial of Unemployment Insurance, and minimum wage and overtime violations.
-The Project works closely with workers’ organizations and has pursued many successful wage claim cases on behalf of women employed as nannies, maids, and home health aides.
+The Workplace Justice Project provides advice, counsel and direct representation to hundreds of workers each year facing exploitation, such as unpaid wages and overtime, and employment discrimination.
+The Project works closely with workers’ organizations and has pursued many successful wage claim cases on behalf of immigrant and low-wage workers in a variety of industries, including food services and preparation, retail, and home health care.

-Workers contact us through our weekly helpline or are referred by a workers’ center.
+Workers contact us through our weekly helpline or are referred by an elected official, workers’ center, or community-based organization.
 MFY holds an Employment Law Clinic twice a month, where workers speak directly with an MFY attorney, paralegal, or pro bono attorney to get advice and counsel on an employment problem.

 MFY’s Re-entry Project helps people with past criminal records who are attempting to re-enter the workforce handle problems with securing licenses, documenting rehabilitation and correcting errors on rap sheets.
 MFY’s assistance has enabled scores of workers to move off public assistance and secure living-wage jobs.